Howard20181/vamp-lossy-encoding-detector/README.md

 involving many input files can be constructed using Sonic Annotator.)

-There is also a "quick" version of the plugin, which runs much faster by inspecting only a tiny part of the input audio (one second starting 30s into the file, or at the end if the file is less than 30s long).
+There is also a "quick" version of the plugin, which runs much faster by inspecting only a tiny part of the input audio (one second long, starting 30s into the file - or at the end if the file is less than 30s long).
 It's much faster and actually still works pretty well.
 To use that, replace `lossydetector` with `quicklossydetector` in the above.

 Compiling and Installing